 Yes.
-The Final Rule updates Paragraph 4 of the EO Clause so that it now reflects changes in technology and the business practices of contractors.
+The new Section 503 regulations update Paragraph 4 of the EO Clause so that it now reflects changes in technology and the business practices of contractors.
 In addition, OFCCP revised 60-741.5(d) to improve notice to contractors of the nature of their EO obligations.

 When a contractor has employees who do not work at its physical location, the contractor can satisfy its posting obligation by posting the EEO notice in electronic format.
 To have the ability to use electronic postings to satisfy this obligation, a contractor must either provide these employees with computers that can access the electronic posting or the contractor must have actual knowledge that the electronically posted notice is otherwise accessible to these employees.
 Contractors must post electronic notices for employees in a conspicuous location and format on their Intranet or send them to employees by electronic mail (i.e., email).
 If the contractor uses an electronic application process, it must post an electronic notice to inform job applicants of their EEO rights.
 Electronic notices for applicants must be conspicuously stored with, or as part of, the electronic application.
 In addition, in individual instances, a contractor may have to provide a notice of EEO rights electronically as a form of reasonable accommodation for a disabled employee, even if the employee works at the contractor´s physical location.

-No. The Final Rule does not mandate that contractors list employment opportunities with the American Job Centers, nor does it require that contractors enter into linkage agreements.
-Rather, the Final Rule requires that contractors undertake "appropriate outreach and positive recruitment activities," and provides a number of suggested resources that contractors may use to carry out this general outreach and recruitment obligation.
+No. The new regulations do not mandate that contractors list employment opportunities with the American Job Centers, nor does it require that contractors enter into linkage agreements.
+Rather, the new regulations require that contractors undertake "appropriate outreach and positive recruitment activities," and provide a number of suggested resources that contractors may use to carry out this general outreach and recruitment obligation.

-The approach in the Final Rule gives contractors the flexibility to choose the specific resources they believe will be most helpful in identifying and attracting qualified individuals with disabilities, given their particular needs and circumstances.
+The approach in the new regulations gives contractors the flexibility to choose the specific resources they believe will be most helpful in identifying and attracting qualified individuals with disabilities, given their particular needs and circumstances.